rodrigofontesdev/pomodoro/README.md

 A simple Pomodoro Timer app that will help you manage your time and let you focus on any tasks.

-The purpose of the project was learn about important tools and concepts of React.
+The purpose of this project was learn about important tools and concepts of React.
 Like CSS-in-JS, routes, hooks, controlled and uncontrolled components.

 # Prerequisites